Ray J: 1995–2006: Everything You Want, This Ain't a Game, and Raydiation

 He signed to Elektra Records in 1995 and he began to record his debut album Everything You Want the same year.
 The album, released in March 1997, spawned the lead single "Let It Go", which appeared on the Set It Off soundtrack.
 "Let It Go" peaked at number 25 in the U.S. and number 11 in New Zealand.
 The second single peaked at number 54 on the U.S. R&B chart.
 In 1997, he was dropped from the label.
 In 1998, he appeared on the Dr. Dolittle soundtrack with the single "That's Why I Lie".
 He produced for toy company Mattel, putting together the music for several commercials and a few of the demos for his second record.

-Ray J recorded "Another Day in Paradise" with Brandy, which was a Top Ten success in Austria, UK, Germany, Sweden, Switzerland, Belgium, Norway, Ireland, the Netherlands and number 11 in Australia and France.
+Ray J recorded "Another Day in Paradise" with Brandy, which was a Top Ten success in Austria, UK, Germany, Sweden, Switzerland, Belgium, Norway, Ireland, and the Netherlands, and number 11 in Australia and France.
 The song was the lead single of the R&B/Hip Hop tribute Urban Renewal, in which he co-produced and performed songs.
-Norwood also worked with the Neptunes, Rodney Jerkins and Lil' Kim, and several other producers and singers for his second studio album This Ain't A Game.
+Norwood also worked with the Neptunes, Rodney Jerkins and Lil' Kim, and several other producers and singers for his second studio album This Ain't a Game.
 The album was recorded over 18 months, and was released on June 26, 2001, with Atlantic Records.
-The lead single "Wait A Minute" peaked at #30 on the U.S. Billboard Hot 100 chart and #8 on the Hot R&B/Hip-Hop Songs chart.
+The lead single "Wait a Minute" peaked at #30 on the U.S. Billboard Hot 100 chart and #8 on the Hot R&B/Hip-Hop Songs chart.
 "Formal Invite" followed at #54 on the R&B chart.

 After a two-year break, Norwood returned to recording studios, adding the finishing touches on his third studio album Raydiation with help from producers such as Rodney Jerkins, Timbaland, R. Kelly, and Rob Egerton.
 A joint venture by Sanctuary Records and Ray-J's own label, independent Knockout Entertainment, the album was finally released on September 27, 2005, in North America after several delays, debuting at number forty-eight on the Billboard 200 chart, selling 18,321 copies in the first week.
 The album's lead single "One Wish" was a top 20 success in the US, UK, Ireland, and New Zealand.
 Raydiation eventually sold over 400,000 copies domestically.

-In 2005, Norwood joined the cast of UPN's One On One, where he played the character D-Mack for the final season.
-On both shows, Ray's character was related to Brandy's (cousin/half-brother on Moesha, brother on One on One).
+In 2005, Norwood joined the cast of UPN's One on One, where he played the character D-Mack for the final season.
+On both shows, Ray's character was related to Brandy's character (cousin/half-brother on Moesha, brother on One on One).